geersch/retry/packages/retry/README.md

 - An exponential delay of `800` ms is calculated for retry `3`.
 - ...

-By default the `ExponentialBackoffStrategy` uses a base delay of `100` ms and retries a maximum number of `5` times.
+By default the `ExponentialBackoffStrategy` uses a base delay of `100` ms.

 ```ts
 const result = await retry((attempt: number) => {